Mike Locksley

 Michael Anthony Locksley (born December 25, 1969) is an American college football coach.
-He is currently the head football coach at the University of Maryland, a position he has held since 2019.
+He is currently the head football coach at the University of Maryland, College Park, a position he has held since 2019.

 After serving as an assistant coach for several college football squads, he became the head football coach at the University of New Mexico in 2009, returning to Maryland as an offensive coordinator after his dismissal from New Mexico in 2011.
 In 2015, Locksley was named the interim head coach at Maryland after Randy Edsall was relieved of his duties.
 Locksley did not return to Maryland after that season, joining the University of Alabama as an offensive analyst.
 Locksley was promoted to offensive coordinator for the 2018 season, and that year received the Broyles Award, given to the nation's top assistant coach.
 Locksley returned to Maryland in December 2018 as head coach, following the firing of D. J. Durkin.